fherb2/npstyping/README.md

 ## Work in progress

 This means that the main goal is in an first usable state for intensive testing and in the ‘Main’ branch.
 It will be published during further development.
 The secondary goals have been solved in principle, but have not yet been added to this repository.

+# Development hints

+The development happens by using VSCode and a development container with the right Python version in order to avoid side effects with the situation of the development system.
+The configuration and the used images is configured in .devcontainer/devcontainer.json ,